junjie-chan/Handwashing-Monitor-Dashboard/README.md

 # 3.0 How It Works

 <p style="text-align: justify;">
 The CodeIgniter 4 framework with Model-View-Controller (MVC) architecture is applied for project implementation.
 The following graph shows the basic structure of communication between components.
+The controllers conduct data generation for life simulation of general performance.
+The individual trolley performance can be updated by an HTTP request with relevant data.
 </p>

 <p align="center">